Hridoy-31/SUSTPhysics-Computational-Physics-2/README.md

   * We will be able to solve initial value problems numerically, solve Runge-Kutta method at higher order corrections, solve Boundary value problems numerically, write programs for the initial and boundary value problems numerically and write scientific report
+  * We will be able to distinguish the use of partial differential equation, produce the discretized equation of a system, write programs for solving partial differential equation numerically